flutter/website/src/docs/cookbook/lists/grid-lists.md

 ---
-title: Creating a grid list
+title: Create a grid list
 prev:
   title: Create a horizontal list
   path: /docs/cookbook/lists/horizontal-list
 next:
-  title: Creating lists with different types of items
+  title: Create lists with different types of items
   path: /docs/cookbook/lists/mixed-list
 ---

 In some cases, you might want to display your items as a grid rather than a normal list of items that come one after the next.
-For this task, use
-the [`GridView`]({{site.api}}/flutter/widgets/GridView-class.html) widget.
+For this task, use the [`GridView`]({{site.api}}/flutter/widgets/GridView-class.html) widget.

 The simplest way to get started using grids is by using the